PipedreamHQ/pipedream/components/servicenow/README.md

 * Assign snc_internal to this service account.
 This is important if you are using the explicit roles plugin as part of instance security hardening.

 Finally, while not required, you should also check that the role has associated ACLs for any tables you want to work with; by default they may if you use snc_internal, but some fields extended from task or other tables may require additional ACLs based on your instance's configuration.

+# Example Use Cases

+- **Incident Management Automation**: Automatically create incidents in ServiceNow when critical alerts are triggered in monitoring tools like Datadog or New Relic.
+This ensures timely attention to potential issues and streamlines the incident response process.

+- **HR Onboarding Workflow**: When a new employee is added to an HR system like Workday, trigger a workflow in Pipedream that creates a new user account in ServiceNow, assigns the necessary roles, and initiates onboarding tasks.
+This can significantly cut the time needed to get a new team member up and running.

+- **Customer Support Ticket Sync**: Synchronize customer support tickets between ServiceNow and a CRM platform like Salesforce.
+When a ticket is updated in ServiceNow, automatically reflect those changes in Salesforce to keep all teams aligned and informed about customer issues, ensuring a unified approach to customer service.

 # Troubleshooting
 If you're getting a **504 Gateway Time-out** error when attempting to connect your ServiceNow account, review the section above on "Additional Guidance For Hardened or Mature Instances".